 On Being Grateful This Thanksgiving Even if You’re on the Road

-That being said, the Thanksgiving holiday can, ironically, present challenges for even the most practiced gratitude guru out there.
+That being said, the Thanksgiving holiday can present challenges for even the most practiced gratitude guru out there.
 Maybe it’s because the Thanksgiving holiday is such a heavily traveled time of year.
 Maybe it’s because few people—truckers included—are guaranteed time off to celebrate.

 Regardless of the reasons, being grateful this Thanksgiving is an option.
-Here are a handful of ways to set about practicing up for it so that even if you’re on the road, you’ll still be able to count your blessings.
+Here are a handful of ways to set about practicing.
+So even if you’re on the road, you’ll still be able to count your blessings.

 Safe and Sound